oskardudycz/event-driven.io/content/posts/2024-01-14--one_or_more_event_that_is_the_question/index.en.md

 **Of course, it's not my intention to push you to [state obsession](/en/state-obsession/).** Having two events like _RoomReserved_ and _GuestsInformationUpdated_ is better than having CRUD-like _RoomReservationCreated_ and _RoomReservationUpdated_ events.
 I intend to suggest you watch your business process and reflect on it as it is.
 Don't optimise for reusability.

 [Events should be as small as possible but not smaller](/en/events_should_be_as_small_as_possible/).
 And remember to have a split between [internal and external events](/en/internal_external_events/).
 Thanks to that, you can keep the internal events precise and enrich them for external subscribers who need more context.
 [Event transformations can help you](/en/event_transformations_and_loosely_coupling/) to keep your processes loosely coupled.

+Read also more in [On removing prefixes and stream ids from event data](/en/on_putting_stream_id_in_event_data).
+I continued there, the considerations around optimising for the code size and process understanding.

 Cheers!